 Building Knowledge Networks for Scientific Research

 Central to providing access to our collections is the ability to interact with other collections.
 Previously, we developed and used DiGIR (Distributed Generic Information Retrieval) to build the foundation for distributed networks for mammals, amphibians and reptiles, California herbaria, and museums of paleontology.
-As technology has changed, so have our efforts giving rise to cloud-based distribution for vertebrate collections, VertNet.
+As technology changed, so have our efforts giving rise to cloud-based distribution for vertebrate collections, VertNet, which currently aggregates biodiversity data across the US and to the Global Biodiversity Information Facility (GBIF).

 We aim to create the synthesis of the California Flora through the Jepson Flora Project.

 In 2012, The Keck Foundation funded a collaborative project to unite diverse datasets from all BNHM collections and field stations datasets in a common web service allowing developers to build tools for easy data access and visualizations.
 Explore Holos: Berkeley Ecoinformatics Engine.
 Try the Explore query interface to search across all the BNHM and Berkeley repositories.
 Or Compare two or more species!

 We propose to expand this vision to include data on genomics, climate, and species observations.
 This will create a network capable of delivering real-time content to researchers engaged in analyzing critical issues in biodiversity monitoring and analysis.